OS2web/os2web_iframe_field/README.md

 Description
 -----------
-This module provides an iFrame field to all types.
+This module provides an iFrame field display to text fields.
-The field can be adjusted in the width and height.
+The field can be adjusted in width and height.

 Dependencies
 -----------